119 D2C Brands That Are Disrupting India’s Consumer Market

 WishCare’s portfolio spans products such as hair treatments, hair growth serums, face serums, and body lotions.
 The company claims that its products are formulated with clinically proven ingredients.

-In 2021, it secured INR 150 Cr in a funding round led by Sixth Sense Ventures.
-Godrej Family Office, Malpani Group, and other high-net-worth individuals also participated in the funding round.
+In 2021, it secured INR 150 Cr in a funding round led by Sixth Sense Ventures, with participation from Godrej Family Office, Malpani Group, and other high-net-worth individuals.

 Wooden Street, founded in 2015 by Lokendra Ranawat, Dinesh Pratap Singh, Virendra Ranawat and Vikas Baheti, sells furniture and home decor products such as modular furniture, kitchen and wardrobe, lighting and office furniture, among others, via its website.

 Founded in 2014 by Manish Chowdhary and Karan Chowdhary, WOW Skin Science is a beauty and personal care brand.
-It sells a host of skincare, haircare, body care and nutraceutical products via its website.
-It claims to have 400 SKUs and has a presence in 30,000 general trade stores across the country.
+It sells a host of skincare, haircare, body care and nutraceutical products via its website..

-Founded in 2017, XYXX is a D2C menswear brand that sells a range of products across categories such as underwear, loungewear and athleisure.
-It is also the brainchild of Yogesh Kabra.
+Founded in 2017, by Yogesh Kabra, XYXX is a D2C menswear brand that sells a range of products across categories such as underwear, loungewear and athleisure.

 What works in favour of the brand is its fashionable touch and skin-friendly fabrics that it claims is suitable for India’s humid climate.
 The idea germinated after Kabra realised that there was a big gap in the Indian men’s innerwear market, which suffered across the board from style to comfort.

 Founded in 2015 by Deepanshu Manchanda and Shruti Gochhwal, ZappFresh is a Gurugram-based D2C meat delivery startup.
-The startup grew in prominence as customers preferred online avenues to order their meat as pandemic locked people indoors.
+The IPO-bound startup has raised a total of $14.5 Mn in funding to date from investors, including SIDBI Venture Capital, LetsVenture, and others.

-Zivame, founded in 2011 by Richa Kar and Kapil Karekar, sells lingerie, activewear, shapewear and sleepwear via its website and offline retail stores.
+Zivame, founded in 2011 in Bengaluru by Richa Kar and Kapil Karekar, sells lingerie, activewear, shapewear and sleepwear via its website and offline retail stores.

 In 2020, Reliance Brands acquired a 15% stake in Zivame.
 Following this, the conglomerate also announced the acquisition of an 89% stake in the lingerie brand for a consideration of INR 950 Cr last year.